Pediatrix Medical Group (MD)

 6. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, Pediatrix Medical Group’s sales grew at a tepid 1.6% compounded annual growth rate over the last five years.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Pediatrix Medical Group grew its sales at a tepid 2% compounded annual growth rate.
+This was below our standards and is a rough starting point for our analysis.

 Pediatrix Medical Group Quarterly Revenue

-We can dig further into the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Pediatrix Medical Group’s same-store sales averaged 4.8% year-on-year growth.
+Pediatrix Medical Group also reports same-store sales, which show how much revenue its established locations generate.
+Over the last two years, Pediatrix Medical Group’s same-store sales averaged 5.5% year-on-year growth.
 Because this number is better than its revenue growth, we can see its sales from existing locations are performing better than its sales from new locations.
 Pediatrix Medical Group Same-Store Sales Growth

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection implies its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months.
+While this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 7. Operating Margin